-Here’s a checklist of all signs and symptoms of Pernicious Anemia.
+Here’s a checklist of all signs and symptoms of pernicious anemia.
 However, keep in mind that severity and frequency vary among individuals.
 Some people show just a few signs, others may have the entire spectrum.
-As a rule, the more Pernicious Anemia symptoms you have, the more likely you are to have a positive PA diagnosis.
+As a rule, the more pernicious anemia symptoms you have, the more likely you are to have a positive PA diagnosis.

-Pernicious Anaemia Symptoms Checklist
+Pernicious Anemia Symptoms Checklist